domRiddle/ASF/IPC.md

 ## FAQ

-### Is using IPC safe and secure?
+### Is ASF's IPC interface secure and safe to use?

 ASF by default listens only on `localhost` addresses, which means that accessing ASF IPC from any other machine but your own **is impossible**.
-Unless you modify default endpoints, attacker would need access to your own machine in order to access ASF's IPC, therefore it's as secure as it can be.
-If you decide to change default `localhost` bind addresses to something else, such as `any`, then you're supposed to set proper firewall rules **yourself** in order to allow only authorized IPs to access ASF's IPC interface.
-In addition to that, we strongly recommend to set up `IPCPassword`, that will add another layer of extra security.
+Unless you modify default endpoints, attacker would need a direct access to your own machine in order to access ASF's IPC, therefore it's as secure as it can be and there is no possibility of anybody else accessing it, even from your own LAN.

+However, if you decide to change default `localhost` bind addresses to something else, such as `any`, then you're supposed to set proper firewall rules **yourself** in order to allow only authorized IPs to access ASF's IPC interface.
+In addition to doing that, we strongly recommend to set up `IPCPassword`, that will add another layer of extra security.
+You might also want to run ASF's IPC interface behind a reverse proxy in this case, which is further explained below.

-### Can I use ASF's IPC behind a reverse proxy such as nginx?
+### Can I use ASF's IPC behind a reverse proxy such as Apache or Nginx?

-**Yes**, ASF's Kestrel http server is fully compatible with such setup, so you're free to host it also in front of your own tools for extra security and compatibility, if you'd like to.
-Example nginx configuration can be found below.
+**Yes**, our IPC is fully compatible with such setup, so you're free to host it also in front of your own tools for extra security and compatibility, if you'd like to.
+In general ASF's Kestrel http server is very secure and possesses no risk when being connected directly to the internet, but putting it behind a reverse-proxy such as Apache or Nginx might provide extra functionality that wouldn't be possible to achieve otherwise, such as securing ASF's interface with a **[basic auth](https://en.wikipedia.org/wiki/Basic_access_authentication)**.

+Example Nginx configuration can be found below.
 We included full `server` block, although you're interested mainly in `location` ones.
-Please refer to **[nginx documentation](https://nginx.org/en/docs)** for further explanation.
+Please refer to **[nginx documentation](https://nginx.org/en/docs)** if you need further explanation.

 ```nginx
 server {